zloidemon/zloidemon.github.com/_posts/2013-09-29-dtrace-integration-features.md

 ^C
 ```

-Empty results for another providers in module:
+Empty results for another provider in the module:

 ``` sh
 %> sudo dtrace -n coro*:::